MENU

 Communicating with the public and the media are essential elements to being a successful science professional.
 Learn “what's news” and how to articulate your role and goals to people outside of the scientific community in ways that spark advocacy and passion for the profession and subject of science.
 Presented by Alaina G. Levine.

-AAAS Center for Public Engagement with Science and Technology
+AAAS Public Engagement Research and Communications Toolkit

 The American Association for the Advancement of Science (AAAS) offers both research-based information on public engagement and a communications toolkit to help scientists build communication skills.